vlio20/angular-material-form-builder/README.md

 Here is the list of form items which are supported by the module:

 1. Checkboxes (Group)
-2. Radio Button (Group)
+1. Radio Button (Group)
-3. Plain input (Text, Number)
+1. Plain input (Text, Number)
-4. Textarea
+1. Textarea
-5. Matrix
+1. Matrix
-6. Select
+1. Select
-7. Agreement Item
+1. Agreement Item
-8. Label Item
+1. Label Item
+1. Upload (manages input of type file)

 ## Installation